 Before you proceed with sending the email, consider asking yourself these questions:

-1. Is the professor open to receiving such emails?
+1. Is the professor open to receiving such emails (as per their webpage)?
 (If yes, proceed)

 2. Are you required to contact faculty at any point in the application process?
 (Yes – OK, proceed to point 4; No – consider point 3)